-For this particular blend, I prefer to add sautéed shrimp, chilled langostino lobster, or chopped chicken breast.
-Sometimes I’ll even cut up a rotisserie chicken quarter for convenience sake or throw in a few boiled egg whites with chopped turkey bacon for added protein and flavor.
+For this particular blend, I prefer to add sautéed shrimp, chilled langostino lobster or chopped chicken breast along with chopped boiled eggs and bacon for added protein and flavor, as pictured below.

 With calorie counts ranging anywhere between 1,000 and 1,500, my blends generally provide a day’s supply of veggies, fruit, healthy fats, and protein.
 However, I only eat one large meal a day so this isn’t a big deal for me.
 Might sound a bit unorthodox to some but it’s a way of life for me, as I’ve been practicing a lifestyle of intermittent fasting for nearly a decade.